gilesncwilliams/data-analytics-power-bi-report299/README.md

 ![Static Badge](https://img.shields.io/badge/Dates%20Table-red)

-In order to make use of Power BI's time intelligence functions, I created a Date table with a contiguous set of dates from the 1st order date to the end of the current year (2023) using the below function:
+In order to make use of Power BI's time intelligence functions, I created a Date table with a contiguous set of dates from the date of the business's first order date until the end of the 'current' year of the dataset (2023) using the below function:

 Dates = CALENDAR(MIN(Orders[Order Date]), DATE(2023,12,31))

 I had observed that the first order was 01/01/2010 and the last was in June 2023.
-So I used the MIN(Orders[Order Date]) function to create the earliest date, and, as we needed to include all dates to end of the year containing the latest date in the Orders['Shipping Date'] column, I used the specfic date 31/12/2023 in the measure to complete the date range.
+So I used the MIN(Orders[Order Date]) function to create the earliest date, and, as I needed to include all dates to the year end from the last date in the Orders['Shipping Date'] column, I used the specfic date 31/12/2023 in the measure to complete the date range.

 I then created several new columns in the Date table and established a hierarchy for use when building the visuals in the report.